ironhack-labs/lab-es6-promises/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# LAB | #Promise Me Dinner
+# LAB | #Promise me a dinner

 ## Introduction

 Due to the asynchronous nature of Javascript promises & callbacks are very important.
+Both allow us to control the flow of the operations, meaning its sequence.

 ## Requirements